cysouw/diathesis/text/c10_participle.md

 ### Idiomatic meaning of participles {#sec:participles-idiomatic-meaning}

 Some participles have obtained a specialised idiomatic meaning, different from the finite use of the verb.
 For example *verwenden* 'to plead for' with participle *verwandt* [@next a] has given rise to a completely separate participle *verwandt* 'to be related' [@next b].^[Unrelated, there is also a separate verb *verwenden* meaning 'to utilise' with a different participle *verwendet*.]
-Similarly idiomatic are the participles *verrückt* 'crazy' from *verrücken* 'to relocate' [@nnext a] and *verklemmt* 'prudish' from *verklemmen* 'to get jammed' [@nnext b].
+Similarly idiomatic are the participles *verrückt* 'crazy' from *verrücken* 'to relocate' [@nnext a], *verklemmt* 'prudish' from *verklemmen* 'to get jammed' [@nnext b] and *abgestanden* 'flat, stale' from *abstehen* 'to stand out' [@nnext c].
+The extreme consequence of such an idiomatic meaning of a participle would be a participle without any finite corresponding verb, which could arise when the original verb is lost.
+I have not been able to find any convincing examples of this in contemporary German.

 ::: ex
 a.
 Er hat sich sehr für die Einrichtung eines Spielplatzes verwandt.